orizens/orizens.com/src/pages/blog/2017-03-19-guidelines-for-developing-with-angular-ngrxstore-ngrxeffects-aot.md

 const appReducer = compose(localStorageSync(Object.keys(reducers), true), combineReducers)(reducers);
 ```

-### Guideline #1: Using &#8220;compose" in ngrx/store
+### Guideline #1: Using "compose" in ngrx/store

-Normally, the &#8220;**appReducer**" which holds a reference the new composed reducer, should be used as the argument for &#8220;StoreModule.provideStore(productionReducer)" to bootstrap the store.
+Normally, the "**appReducer**" which holds a reference the new composed reducer, should be used as the argument for "StoreModule.provideStore(productionReducer)" to bootstrap the store.
 However, that approach is not compatible with **AOT**.
-In order to use &#8220;**compose**" in a way that is compatible with AOT, the &#8220;appReducer" is required to be wrapped with a function which will be sent as an argument to the &#8220;**provideStore**()".
+In order to use "**compose**" in a way that is compatible with AOT, the "appReducer" is required to be wrapped with a function which will be sent as an argument to the "**provideStore**()".
 This is required for the AOT compiler to statically analyze the code and compile and produce the AOT ready code.

 ```typescript
 const actions = []; // array of app's action classes